 Failure of a class will require a student to be placed on academic probation.
-Academic probation is designed to hold a student accountable when grades drop to "D" or "F" levels.
-A follow-up letter will be sent to the parents/guardians.
-Parents/guardians will be informed that under probation, the student may not be allowed to register for the next school year, but that a seat will be reserved.
+A follow-up letter will be sent to the parents.
+Parents will be informed that under probation, the student may not be allowed to register for the next school year, but that a seat will be reserved.

 The student under probation may be ineligible for all extracurricular activities for a nine-week period.
-At the end of probation, an evaluation will be made.
+At the end of probation an evaluation will be made.
 Failure to meet the conditions of Academic Probation will result in a review by the Student Review Board.
 Those who have earned a passing grade will be notified.
-Upon notification, parents/guardians have two weeks to register their child for the fall semester.
+Upon notification, parents have two weeks to register their child for fall semester.
 After the two-week period, NLCA will no longer hold that child's seat.